pykeen/ilpc2022/README.md

 ### 🏦 Funding

-The development of PyKEEN has been funded by the following grants:
+This project has been funded by the following grants:

 | Funding Body                                             | Program                                                                          | Grant         |
 |----------------------------------------------------------|----------------------------------------------------------------------------------|---------------|